nilupj/medicine/README.md

 # Medicine Information and Drug Interaction Checker

-A comprehensive medicine information application that provides detailed insights into medications, their uses, and categories.
+A comprehensive medicine information application that provides detailed insights into medications, their uses, and potential interactions.
+Features user authentication, medication reminders, and real-time drug interaction checking.

 ## Features

 - Extensive medicine database with categorization (219 medicines across 38 categories)
 - Powerful medicine search and filtering capabilities
 - Detailed medication information including uses, side effects, and contraindications
-- Real-time drug interaction checker using WebSockets
+- Real-time drug interaction checker using WebSockets (supports up to 5 medications at once)
-- Support for pharmaceutical and natural medicines
+- Support for pharmaceutical and natural medicines with herbal interactions
+- User authentication for personalized experience
+- Medication reminder system with customizable schedules
+- Medication adherence tracking
 - Mobile-responsive user interface

 ## Technology Stack

 - Frontend: React with TypeScript, TailwindCSS, and Shadcn UI components
 - Backend: Node.js with Express
-- Database: PostgreSQL
+- Database: PostgreSQL with Drizzle ORM
+- Authentication: Express-session with bcrypt
 - WebSockets for real-time drug interaction checking
-- Drizzle ORM for database operations
+- Responsive design that works on mobile, tablet, and desktop

 ## Deployment to Railway.app